-Penne all’Arrabbiata means “furious” or “angry” which refers to the spiciness of this sauce.
-The bite from the garlic and the spiciness of the red pepper flakes turns this very simple tomato sauce into a pasta dinner that demands attention makes your taste buds sit up straight.
-This pasta is very popular in Rome.
+Penne all’Arrabbiata (penne with arrabbiata sauce) means “furious” or “angry,” which refers to the spiciness of this sauce.
+The bite from the garlic and the spiciness of the red pepper flakes turns a very simple tomato sauce into a pasta dinner that demands attention and makes your taste buds sit up straight.
+This pasta is very popular in Rome, and we all love it in restaurants, but you can make it at home in 30 minutes!

-Sometimes arrabbiata sauce is made with some type of meat, like pork sausage, ground beef or pancetta, but this one is vegetarian.
+Sometimes the arrabbiata sauce is made with some type of meat, like pork sausage, ground beef, or pancetta, but this one is vegetarian — even vegan if you skip the optional cheese.
 And you may also see some versions with other pungent ingredients like capers or black olives.
-These additions are wonderful – feel free to experiment!
+These additions are wonderful — feel free to experiment!

-Most of the time this robust sauce is served with a chunky, tubular pasta.
-Penne is probably the most popular noodle for pasta all’Arrabbiata, but you can also think about rigatoni or ziti.
-And there is no reason you can’t serve this sauce with a long skinny pasta, like spaghetti, linguine, bucatini, or fettuccine.
+- Pasta – Most of the time, this robust sauce is served with chunky, tubular pasta.
+Penne is probably the most popular noodle for Pasta all’Arrabbiata, but you can also think about rigatoni or ziti.
+And there is no reason you can’t serve this sauce with a long, skinny pasta, like spaghetti, linguine, bucatini, or fettuccine.

-This sauce is sometimes served with cheese, sometimes without.
+- Grated Pecorino Romano or Parmesan – This sauce is sometimes served with cheese, sometimes without, which keeps it vegan.
 You can certainly offer Parmesan or Pecorino Romano for sprinkling if you like.
-My family like cheese on all of their tomato-based pastas.
+My family likes cheese on all of their tomato-based pastas.

 - Pancetta Pasta with Tomatoes